mayiseeu/S-1-MUSIC-STORE-DATA-ANALYSIS-USING-SQL/README.md

-# SQL-PROJECT-OF-MUSIC DATABASE
+# SQL-PROJECT-OF-MUSIC STORE
-Fetching Out some impportant data with the help of SQL in POSTEGRE SQL.
+Fetching Out some important data with the help of SQL in POSTEGRE SQL.